LeoNaab/ECE253/opaque_obstruction/README.md

   - \- Does not work.
 This is because you need to address an explicit estimated area (rectangle) where the selected object/obstruction is located.
 Because we want to select a foreground obstruction (mesh), and it is on the whole image, it has a difficult time selecting it.

 #### Inpainting techniques
-All post-processed inpainting techniques could be blurred using Gaussian blur to reduce or remove the artifacts, but it would make the image blurrier.
-Tuning the masks by adjusting thresholds and dilations per-image could also be effective in removing artifacts.

 - Fast marching method `inpaint_fast_marching_method()`
   - Blurrier image
   - \+ Artifacts are less obvious